About Our Chapter

 Membership in our Chapter is open to all Mothers of rising 7th grade girls through 10th grade (NCL, Inc. does not allow members to join the years of a girl’s rising Junior or Senior year).
 The membership process begins in mid-October with small information sessions or on-on-one meetings.
 Applications for membership are then available online until January 15.

-Each Ticktocker class is identified by the graduation year and is limited to 24 Ticktockers.
+Each Ticktocker class is identified by the graduation year and typically has up to 24 Ticktockers.

 If you are interested in becoming a part of NCL, Inc., Sea Turtle Chapter, please email email@example.com